minibolt-guide/minibolt/bitcoin/blockchain-explorer.md

 $ nano /home/btcrpcexplorer/btc-rpc-explorer/.env
 ```

-* Extend the timeout period due to the limited resources of your possible PC
+* Extend the timeout period due to the limited resources

 ```
 # uncomment and change the value of this line